Research

 Working Papers

-Impact of Medicaid Dental Benefits on Maternal and Child Health
+Impact of Medicaid Pregnancy Dental Benefits on Prenatal Dental Utilization and Birth Outcomes

-with Qian X, Bruckner T, Manski R, Lipton B
+with Qian X, Bruckner T, Manski R, Steenland M, Lipton B

 Despite elevated risks for oral health problems, more than half of pregnant women do not visit the dentist at least once during pregnancy.
-The Medicaid program covers more than 40% of US births and represents an important source of dental coverage with benefits that vary at the state level.
-We examine the effects of state-level pregnancy dental benefits using a difference-in-differences strategy and data from the 2012-2019 Pregnancy Risk Assessment and Monitoring System (PRAMS).
+The Medicaid program covers more than 40% of US births and represents an important source of pregnancy dental coverage.
+We examine the effects of state-level pregnancy dental benefits using a difference-in-differences approach and data from the 2012-2019 Pregnancy Risk Assessment and Monitoring System (PRAMS).
 We find that providing dental coverage to pregnant Medicaid recipients increases dental cleaning rates by 7.16 percentage points, or 29% relative to baseline.
 We also examine linked birth certificate data given evidence that poor oral health during pregnancy is associated with adverse pregnancy and birth outcomes.
-We find suggestive evidence of reductions in small for gestational age, preterm birth, and very low birthweight, though only the estimates for small for gestational age and very low birthweight are statistically significant at conventional levels.
-These findings underscore the importance of expanding access to preventive dental care during pregnancy as a strategy for improving long-term population health.
+We find evidence of reductions in small for gestational age and very low birth weight, though results are somewhat sensitive to specification and data source.
+An analysis of mechanisms suggests that Medicaid dental benefits increase rates of pregnancy dental insurance, increase receipt of dental counseling, and improve self-reported general health status.

 Impact of Medicaid Dental Coverage Expansion on Dental Care Utilization and Smoking Behavior Among Reproductive-Age Women

-with Qian X, Bruckner T, Manski R, Lipton B
+with Qian X, Bruckner T, Manski R, Steenland M, Lipton B

 Policy Implications of Hearing Aid Coverage in Medicaid Managed Care Plans